BQcybersec/-UofM-VIRT-CYBER-12-2021/Homework/Unit-15 Web-Vulnerabilities/README.md

 Highlight "bug" and click add

-This will add two payloads to test with burp, the login and password fields.
+This will add two payloads to test with Burp, the login and password fields.

 ![update payloads](https://github.com/BQcybersec/-UofM-VIRT-CYBER-12-2021/blob/main/Homework/Unit-15%20Web-Vulnerabilities/Images/2.08updatedpayloads.png)